EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 We don't need to duplicate UI setup in each UIViewController.

-There is another question worth attention when deailing with navigation bar.
+There is another question worth attention while working with navigation bar.
 Question _why my status bar style doesn't work_ supposed to be the top most one.
 It is covered greatly in Andy Matuschak's article [Let's Play: Refactor the Mega Controller!](https://realm.io/news/andy-matuschak-refactor-mega-controller/)